 Go to the ribbon.
 Choose View - Freeze Pane

 Worksheet is frozen.
 Now, moving a table, row and column header will always be visible.
+The frozen panes will remain visible while you scroll through the data, allowing you to easily refer to the headings.

 Note: Keyboard Shortcut for Freeze Panes is Alt + W + F + F